casper-ecosystem/cep18/docs/4-tests.md

 ## Creating Unit Tests {#creating-unit-tests}

-Within this testing context, the [`Test` directory](https://github.com/casper-ecosystem/cep18/tree/dev/tests/src) includes a variety of unit tests.
-The unit tests verify the contract code by invoking the functions defined in the [installer_request_builders.rs](https://github.com/casper-ecosystem/cep18/blob/dev/tests/src/utility/installer_request_builders.rs) file.
+Within this testing context, the [`tests` directory](https://github.com/casper-ecosystem/cep18/tree/dev/tests/src) includes a variety of unit tests, which verify the contract code by invoking the functions defined in the [installer_request_builders.rs](https://github.com/casper-ecosystem/cep18/blob/dev/tests/src/utility/installer_request_builders.rs) file.

 The example below shows one of the example tests.
 Visit [GitHub](https://github.com/casper-ecosystem/cep18/tree/dev/tests/src) to find all the available tests.